 Bernice L. (Guthrie) Hirzel

 Born March 10, 1899, she was the only daughter of Charles Vincent and Marietta Guthrie.
 The family moved to Perry in 1914 to open a hardware store.
-Bernice graduated from Perry High School in 1918 and for three years was a student of voice and piano in the A. & M. college of Stillwater.
+Bernice graduated from Perry High School in 1918 and for three years was a student of voice and piano at Oklahoma A. & M. College in Stillwater.
 She was an accomplished musician, both as a singer and an instrumentalist.
-After her graduation from PHS she won third place in vocal music at Norman, OK, in state wide competition and the following year was awarded first place in the contest conducted at the A. & M. College.
+After her graduation from PHS, she won third place in vocal music at Norman, OK, in statewide competition and the following year was awarded first place in the contest conducted at A. & M. College.